kas21e6/satoshi-piggy-bank/README.md

 This is the tiny screen where the satoshi balance and dollar value will be displayed.

-It's a Chinese knock-off of the out-of-stock [Adafruit PiOLED - 128x32 Monochrome OLED Add-on for Raspberry Pi](https://www.adafruit.com/product/3527)
+It's a knock-off of the out-of-stock [Adafruit PiOLED - 128x32 Monochrome OLED Add-on for Raspberry Pi](https://www.adafruit.com/product/3527)

 #### [Soldering iron kit](https://www.amazon.com/gp/product/B07PDK3MX1) ($10)

-Did you see the little pins that are sticking out of the Pi in the picture?
+Did you notice the little pins that are sticking out of the Pi in the picture?
 These come as a separate part of the Pi kit.
 You'll need to solder them onto the Pi before you can plug-in the display.

 This soldering kit comes with soldering wire, which you'll learn how to use.